Websoft9/docker-library/README.md

 We greatly welcome community contributions to provide suggestions and improvements to our project:

 1. Reporting bugs
    If you find a bug, please tell us so we can triage it.
 All bugs are managed in this [GitHub repo](https://github.com/Websoft9/docker-library/issues/new/choose).
-When you click through, our template makes it easy to record all of the details.
-Before you report a bug, please check our list of open bugs in case someone else has already reported it.

 2. Feature requests
    You can request new features in this [GitHub repo](https://github.com/Websoft9/docker-library/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=enhancement+title+for+%5Bappname%5D).
-We also publish a list of open feature requests in GitHub.
-Check to see if someone has already requested the feature you want, and give it a thumbs up.
-   Learn how we prioritize feature development in this knowledge base article.

 3. Contributing to the Library codebase
-   Please follow our [build instructions](./docs/developer.md) and [contribution guidelines](CONTRBUTING.md) when making a contribution.T
+   Please follow our [contribution guidelines](CONTRIBUTING.md) when making a contribution.

 > We will certainly encounter difficult problems in our work, but it may be very simple for you.
 Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward.